October / November 2017

 a dead poplar stump left as habitat and a mountain of brush on the far side.

-Here, an awkward group of goat willow have been cut level with the laid hedge rather than cut them to ground level and create a weak point in the hedge.
+Here, an awkward group of goat willow have been cut level with the laid hedge rather than cut them to ground level and create a weak point.

-Poplar has little value as firewood so has been left by the hedge to create habitat.
+Poplar has little value as firewood so has been left to create habitat.

 Sheep's eye view of the hedge.